SpartacusDev/Notey/README.md

 - [ ] Markdown
 - [ ] Images support
 - [ ] Lists support (like `•` at the beginning of lines or `1.` (I have no clue how it's called))
+- [ ] Long press the floating button to make a new note (quick-note)

 ## Contributing
 Yes please.
 Just file PRs with your desired changes, with prior testing please!
 If you haven't tested it first, just say that it's untested